biocomplab/dl-hub/README.md

 ```

 ### Create `.env` file for sensitive configuration details
-In addition to these files, create an `.env` file with the necessary secrets set as variables e.g.:
+In addition to these files, create a `.env` file with the necessary secrets set as variables e.g.:

 ```python
 COMPOSE_PROJECT_NAME=dl_hub